UsabilityEngineering/DoctorVerde/phase1/README.md

 ## Conclusions

 The biggest takeaway from our interviews would be that **most people own a small number of plants**, which they **spend a nominal amount of money on** within a given year.
 Of the people we interviewed, most used Google as their primary resource of plant information.
 Though most found it **difficult to find useful information** pertaining to there exact problem.
 However, we **noticed** that **as a person gets older they tend to spend more on plants & maintaining their health**.
-We believe that our product could prove **useful to homeowners**, who have shown to spend good amounts of money maintaining there plants.
+We believe that our product could prove **useful to homeowners**, who spend a good amount of money maintaining the health of their plants.

 ## Caveats